tytydraco/yessleep/out/I_made_a_horror_game_about_liminal_spaces_that_nobody_will_ever_play.md

 There's one thing in particular that I can't stop thinking about:

-That creepy voice called me "guest185", which implies that there were 184 "guests" that came before me.
+That creepy voice called me "guest185", which implies that there were 184 "guests" before me.
 Did I escape into the reality of some other version of me that got inadvertently sucked into that place as well?

 You know what?
 Come to think of it, I don't really want to know.